xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### tan(*x*)
 Calculate tan x.

-### TE(*valsOrCommas*, *weights*)
+### Temperament(*vals*, *weights*, *pureEquaves*)
-Calculate Tenney-Euclid optimal PrimeMapping by combining the given vals or tempering out the given commas.
-Weights are applied multiplicatively on top of Tenney weights.
-Use a single large value for CTE.
-For vals the weights apply to the subgroup basis.
-A minimal prime subgroup is inferred from the commas, but the weights are for the primes in order if given.
+Construct a Temperament instance from an array of vals.
+Optional weights are applied multiplicatively on top of Tenney weights.
+Optionally equaves are normalized to pure.

 ### templateArg(*index*)
 Access the nth template argument when using the `sw` tag inside JavaScript.